 Colonel Christie Marine Corps Scholarship – Monthly stipend is given to a former enlisted Marine leaving the Marine Corps to attend a four-year institution.
 This award recognizes a Marine who has demonstrated exceptional courage and integrity in the face of great obstacles.

 Deeb Scholarship – Applicant must be adopted or orphaned (documentation is required) and eligible for financial aid.
-Selection is based upon financial need and merit.
+Selection is based on financial need and merit.

 Fallen Warrior Scholarship Fund – Established to provide financial assistance in the form of scholarships to U.S. military Family members of our Fallen Warriors in their pursuit of higher education.